40th Anniversary Celebration

 - Prepare and graduate more than 275 US citizens who will become engaged members of their local communities

-We can’t wait to celebrate 40 years of accomplishments and look forward to the future with you!
+We are delighted to be able to celebrate 41 years of accomplishments and look forward to the future with you!

 Master of Ceremonies: